 Adjusters cannot make liability and damages decisions without having a complete set of records on which to base their decisions.
 The faster the adjuster receives the records related to a claim, the faster a good decision can be made.
 This results in improved cycle times — and happier clients.

 T-Scan is committed to helping insurers improve their cycle times and free up their internal resources.

 We’ve already begun making a difference in many companies.
 Click here to download our case study on how T-Scan reduced a top 3 insurers cost by 34.1% and 35.4% in record turnover time.

-If you think that your company can benefit from speeding up its record retrieval, we’d love to talk about how we can help.
-If you’d like to discuss how we can help you manage records for your cases, please contact our team at 1-800-285-1507 x 291.
+If you think your company can benefit from speeding up its record retrieval, we’d love to talk about how we can help.
+If you’d like to discuss how we can help you manage records for your cases, please contact our team today.